xma711/notebook/blockchain/bitcoin/README.md

 Sounds efficient but it is always correct.

 Wait, if the verification is so easy, then whose node's verification is accepted?
-One important thing here is that to make sure the node realy puts efforts into verification, the protocol artificially introduces some hard works for them to do.
+One important thing here is that to make sure the node really puts efforts into verification, the protocol artificially introduces some hard works for them to do.
-If a malicious node wants to approve a malicous transmit request, he can do but he still has to finish this artificial works.
+If a malicious node wants to approve a malicious transmit request, he can do but he still has to finish this artificial works.
 This is a concept of proof of work.

 One example is that if we require each email sender to compute a hash value for the email he wants to send,